dlemire60/using-word/UsingWord.md

   - There are quite a few information items that can be displayed on the status bar at the bottom of the Word window, many of which are off by default.
-Right-clicking on the status bar displays the list shown at right; you can click on individual items to toggle whether they appear on the status bar.
-Some of the items (e.g., the Track Changes status) can also be clicked to change their status (e.g., turn change tracking on and off).
+Right-clicking on the status bar displays the list shown below; you can click on individual items to toggle whether they appear on the status bar.
+Some of the items, like the Track Changes status, can also be clicked to change their status (e.g., turn change tracking on and off).

 ![](media/image6.png)